domestic abuse

 This is, perhaps, the cruelest form of gaslighting.

-There is nothing that discredits victims like the “crazy” label.
+There is nothing that discredits victims like the “cray-cray” label.
 Even bank-robbers and former prison inmates get more believed by others than someone whom others have labeled mentally ill.

-Labeling another person crazy is too easy because people have a strong tendency to see the worst in others, especially today.
-The label of crazy also has lots of staying power.
+Labeling another person as mentally imbalanced is too easy because people have a strong tendency to see the worst in others, especially today.
+The mental health label also has lots of staying power.

 Moreover, mental instability is the most difficult to disprove.
 Why?
-Because although your abusers can never prove that you are, in fact, crazy; there’s also no way you can prove that you’re not.
+Because although your abusers can never prove that you are, in fact, bonkers; there’s also no way you can prove that you’re not.

 Another reason it’s so hard to disprove is that any victim of bullying will more than likely be an emotional wreck because of the chronic abuse they suffer.
 And if your bullies can make you look loony, then who’s going to believe you when you speak out about the abuse?